 The land is arid and rocky all around the island.
 Along the coast, rocky inlets provide small refugees for a perfect day of relaxing and sunbathing.

 The few low-key beach bars of the island provide just what you need to keep it going: shade, inexpensive typical Greek food and frappé, the typical coffee-based drink that seems to go well with any moment in this country.

-Ah and there’s only about 400 people living there, all with a strong fishing heritage.
+There’s only about 400 people living in Koufonisia, almost all with a strong fishing heritage.
 Koufonisia owns the largest fishing fleet in Greece in proportion to their population.

 How to get to Koufonisia